Bagus Kahfi

-Amiruddin Bagus Kahfi Alfikri (born 16 January 2002) is an Indonesian professional footballer who plays as a forward for Greek Super League club Asteras Tripolis.
+Amiruddin Bagus Kahfi Alfikri (born 16 January 2002) is an Indonesian professional footballer who plays as a forward for Liga 2 club Barito Putera.

 Club career

 Bagus Kahfi is a former youth academy player of PSSA Asahan and Barito Putera.
-On 5 February, he joined Eredivisie club Utrecht on a contract until June 2022.
+On 5 February 2021, he joined Eredivisie club Utrecht on a contract until June 2022.
 This made him the first Indonesian footballer to sign a professional contract with a Dutch club.
 He made his professional debut for club's reserve side Jong Utrecht on 27 August 2021 in a 3–0 league win against Telstar.

 On 22 August 2022, Kahfi signed for Greek Super League club Asteras Tripolis, until June 2023.

 International career

+Bagus Kahfi started to represent Indonesia from the age of 15 when he debuted in an Indonesia U15 team match against Myanmar U15 in the 2017 AFF U-15 Youth Championship.

 Bagus Kahfi is a current Indonesian youth international.
 He was part of Indonesia squad that won the 2018 AFF U-16 Youth Championship.

 In October 2021, Bagus was called up to the Indonesia U23 in a friendly match against Tajikistan and Nepal and also prepared for 2022 AFC U-23 Asian Cup qualification in Tajikistan by Shin Tae-yong.
 Bagus made his debut for Indonesia U23, on 19 October 2021, by starting in a 2–1 win against Tajikistan U23.